Science

 Ultimately, POSSUM will deliver a catalog of about 1 million polarized sources with Faraday rotation measures (RMs), useful both as a network of background probes (an “RM Grid”) and to study the individual sources themselves — mainly radio galaxies, along with other sources such as pulsars.
 POSSUM will also detect and study diffuse emission from the Milky Way, external galaxies, galaxy clusters, and even the cosmic web that forms the backbone of the Universe on the largest scales.

 POSSUM team members are actively involved in developing and progressing research projects based on POSSUM data, and complementary data from other telescopes.
-POSSUM science activities are coordinated through two Astrophysics Groups, AG1 and AG2.
+The POSSUM project scientist coordinates the science projects within the team.

 Open allClose all